lindamood/lindamood.github.io/npr.md

 To help teams plan and work on large and complex reporting projects, I wrote a detailed guide titled [Hypothesis-Driven Design for Editorial Projects](https://n.pr/hdd) that explains the approach I used at NPR to apply user experience design techniques to digital journalism.

 Starting with identifying the goals for a story and proceeding through planning, designing, testing, and launch, the guide offers step-by-step instructions and downloadable templates that can be used by teams to facilitate collaboration throughout the story development process.
 From advice on leading assumptions meetings, to templates that can be used in group sketching sessions, the guide provides a framework and materials that support a user-centered approach to the planning and testing of stories.

 [Published by the NPR Training team](https://training.npr.org/2018/06/25/take-our-playbook-nprs-guide-to-building-immersive-storytelling-projects/) for use throughout the NPR network, the guide has gained broad interest inside and outside NPR, and continues to serve as a reference for my former team.

 ## Web documentaries and enterprise stories

-One way I often describe the enterprise stories that I have worked on is that they are not just on the web but of the web.
+I often describe the enterprise stories that I have worked on as not  just *on* the web but *of* the web.
 To be of the web, it is important to go beyond simply using the web as a delivery mechanism, and focus on the shareable, responsive, and interactive qualities of the platform that make it unique.
 The projects featured below demonstrate how multiple file types and formats can work in concert to deliver stories as interactive web-native experiences.

 [<img src="/assets/images/npr-ebola.png" alt="A screenshot of the title card for the an enterprise story titled Life After Death about the aftermath of Ebola in Liberia">](https://apps.npr.org/life-after-death/)